Skip to Content

 Hye

-Your route to Fredericksburg will then take you through the tiny little town of Hye, Texas.
+Your route to Fredericksburg will take you through the tiny town of Hye, Texas.
 And when I say tiny, I mean tiny!

-It’s up to you if you stop here or not, but if you never have, then you might as well check it out.
+It’s up to you whether you stop here, but if you haven’t, you might as well check it out.

-The cute Hye Post Office has been turned into a restaurant, Hye Market.
+The cute Hye Post Office has become a restaurant, Hye Market.
 In the summer, Hye Market serves up delicious peach ice cream.
 Don’t miss it!

 This area is also home to some great wineries and distilleries if you want to explore them also.
 You will see wineries all along Wine Road 290, including a castle winery!